Thursday, December 1, 2016

 Fastening long floats for invisible stranding--alternatives to the STUART ladderback

-Invisible stranding in color knitting via ladderbacks has been the topic of several previous TECHknitting posts.
+Invisible stranding in color knitting via ladderbacks has been the topic recently.

-Today's post goes beyond STUART.
-You see, STUART offers two advantages.
-1) It's a method for regulating your tension on long floats as you are knitting, and 2) it is also a method for fastening down the long floats after the knitting is done.
-But, if you are an expert knitter (or just a bold one) you could simply knit super-long floats without any tension-regulation help from STUART, and then tack down your super-long floats afterward, as part of the finishing process.
+Today's post goes shows alternatives to STUART.
+STUART regulates tension: it's a way of breaking up long floats by temporarily parking them on the fabric face.
+But, if you are an expert knitter (or just a bold one) you could simply knit super-long floats without any tension-regulation help, then tack down your super-long floats afterward, as part of the finishing process.

 (column-in-a-column, similar to the quilter's trick of "stitch in the ditch")

-In combining pinstriping with STUART, the previous post showed the catchment column re-hooked as a PURL column, and then a pinstripe was worked up this purl column to tack the long float in place, row-by-row.
+The previous post combined STUART with pinstripes : it showed the catchment column re-hooked as a PURL column, and then a pinstripe was worked up this purl column to tack the long float in place, row-by-row.

 However, It is actually possible to work a "free-form pinstripe" right up the middle of a KNIT column, and use that to catch the floats on every row.
-In other words, despite the fact that pinstripes are ordinarily worked into a purl column, a purl column is not actually required to work a pinstripe.
-Instead, you can work a pinstripe in a different way--worked right through an knit column--and tack long floats in that manner.Working a pinstripe through a knit column is called a "free-form pinstripe."
-A free-form pinstripe is the knitter's analog to the quilter's trick of "stitch in the ditch."
+Despite that pinstripes are ordinarily worked into a purl column, a purl column is not actually required.
+Instead, you can work a pinstripe in a different way--worked right through an knit column--and tack long floats in that manner.Working a pinstripe through a knit column is called "tacking,"or "free-form pinstripe."
+It is the knitter's analog to the quilter's trick of "stitch in the ditch."

 Here is a diagram of what is going on.